ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 ## Design Input

-### Reference 21 CFR 820.30 (c):  Each manufacturer shall establish and maintain procedures to ensure that the design requirements relating to a device are appropriate and address the intended use of the device, including the needs of the user and patient.
+### Reference 21 CFR 820.30 (c)
+Each manufacturer shall establish and maintain procedures to ensure that the design requirements relating to a device are appropriate and address the intended use of the device, including the needs of the user and patient.
 The procedures shall include a mechanism for addressing incomplete, ambiguous, or conflicting requirements.
 The design input requirements shall be documented and shall be reviewed and approved by a designated individual(s).
 The approval, including the date and signature of the individual(s) approving the requirements, shall be documented.

 It is MDN's policy and practice to capture designs in the form of two key artifacts:
 #### Sequence Diagrams